Pharmacyclics' blood cancer drug responses rise

 By Deena Beasley

-SAN DIEGO Interim results from an early stage trial of Pharmacyclics Inc's experimental blood cancer drug show the number of leukemia patients responding to the medicine has increased over time.
+SAN DIEGO, Dec 11 Interim results from an early stage trial of Pharmacyclics Inc's PCYC.O experimental blood cancer drug show the number of leukemia patients responding to the medicine has increased over time.

 At 10 months follow-up, 70 percent of patients treated with the lower dose of the drug, known as PCI-32756, had a significant improvement in their condition.
 That is up from the 48 percent response rate reported by trial investigators after six months of follow-up.